What You Need to Know about Knowing Your Stuff

 You Must Learn from Every Experience, Even Failures

 During World War I Winston Churchill was first Lord of the Admiralty and engineered the disastrous Gallipoli Campaign because he believed it would outflank the German forces and end the war sooner.
 But It failed after a horrendous loss of life and Churchill resigned his safe civilian post, went into the Army and volunteered for front line duty where the danger was the greatest.
 Everyone thought the it would permanently end his political career.
 But as you know if you watched the movie “Darkest Hour”, he became Prime Minister and he not only led England when it stood alone against Hitler early in WWII, but he held things together until things could be turned around, and today many credit him with having saved everything, even western civilization.
 Its good to remember his words: when you think that failure ends your project: “Success is not final, failure is not fatal: it is the courage to continue that counts.”

 If you think that you have learned all you’ll ever need to know for your career you’re making a big mistake, and I don’t care at what point in your career you are, a new hire, or the president.
 There are always new ways of doing things being developed.
 Technology changes.
 The business environment is constantly changing and is usually different as you become involved with new companies, industries, or geographical areas.
 I remember hearing one new college graduate proclaiming: “I’ll never need to read another book again.”
 Boy was he wrong!

 Drucker learned that, “A successful organization that continues to do what made it successful in the past will eventually fail” because some kind of change.
 It makes what an organization knew or did to achieve success in the past irrelevant or even wrong.
 And this goes for everything.
-So you must learn to keep up with change.
+So you must learn to keep up with change and learn to teach.
 You must constantly consider innovative approaches and new techniques with every task or project that you are assigned.
 It’s all part of knowing your stuff.